emu-russia/breaks/BreakingNESWiki_DeepL/PPU/hv_fsm.md

 ## H/V Decoder

-The H/V decoder selects the necessary pixels and lines for the H/V logic.
+The H/V decoder selects the necessary pixels and lines for the rest of H/V logic.

 ### H Decoder (NTSC PPU)